STAY TUNED FOR AN EXITING ANNOUNCEMENT FOR 2025!

 IICMC Co Director

 Kirsten Wolfe is the principle Acupuncturist & the director of Mornington Chinese Medicine, as well as the founder of The Fertile Life Method.
-She works closely with a team of acupuncturists that deliver expert care to couples trying to conceive.
+She works closely with a team of acupuncturists that deliver expert care to people trying to conceive.

 It provides both couples and individuals who have been experiencing primary and secondary infertility, whether through IVF or trying to conceive naturally, with a comprehensive program of natural treatment options to conceive and achieve a successful pregnancy.

-Her passion for Women’s Health and a culmination of studying complimentary medicine over the past 25 years, give Kirsten a unique understanding of the human body and spirit.
-Kirsten has treated thousands of couples and helped them conceive from the easy case to the most difficult cases, where she was their last chance.
+Her passion for Women’s Health and a culmination of studying complimentary medicine over the past 27 years, give Kirsten a unique understanding of the human body and spirit.
+Kirsten has treated thousands & thousands of people and helped them conceive from the easy case to the most difficult cases, where she was their last chance.